plfstr/plfstr.github.io/about.md

 _See [my résumé](/cv/) for detailed work history._

 ## Work with me

-If you have not already, take a [look through my portfolio](/work/) of web design work.
-I'm still creating and writing code.
-See [my blog](/blog/) for my latest projects and updates.

 If you like my work and have a web role available (in-house or work remotely), [check out my CV](/cv/).